PiotrPeterKalbarczyk/SQL-Weather-Flights-Project/README.md

 - README.md: Project documentation
 - scripts/ : Main SQL script for analysis
 - data/ : Sample data files

+The flight data used in this project is too large to upload here.
+You can access the dataset (https://drive.google.com/drive/folders/15EurlCbmLbGBGo0P0TRCal00GOY6Le_r?usp=sharing).

 ```

 ---